MONEI/Shopify-api-node/README.md

   specifies a limit of 2 requests per second with a burst of 35 requests.
 When set to `true` requests are limited as specified in the above example.
   Defaults to `false`.
-- `timeout` - Optional - A number that specifies the milliseconds to wait for the server to send response headers before aborting the request.
+- `timeout` - Optional - The number of milliseconds before the request times out.
+If the request takes longer than `timeout`, it will be aborted.
 Defaults to `60000`, or 1 minute.

 #### Return value